libp2p/docs/content/concepts/introduction/protocols/overview.md

 [peer identity](../core-abstractions/peers.md#peer-id),
 and [addressing](../core-abstractions/addressing.md/), and
 relies on protocols to facilitate communication between peers.

-A libp2p protocol is a network protocol that follows certain conventions.
+These protocols are networking protocol that follows certain conventions to allow for peer-to-peer networking.

 ### Protocol IDs